Ogata Village | Hachirogata Reservoir Pond

 summary

-Hachiro Lagoon can no longer be seen.
-Even now, I find it hard to believe that such a lake existed in the Tohoku region.
-Why did we do land reclamation?
-There is also a feeling of regret.
-However, at that time, it was probably necessary for the people living in that area.
+Lake Hachirogata can no longer be seen.
+It's hard to believe that such a lake existed in the Tohoku region.
+I also feel sad and wonder why it was reclaimed.
+However, at the time, it must have been necessary for the people living in that area

-It's not far from the center of Akita city, so when you visit Akita, it might be a good idea to take a short trip and see what remains of the huge lake that once existed.
+It's not far from the center of Akita city, so if you're visiting Akita, it might be worth taking a little trip to experience the remnants of the huge lake that once stood there

 Ogata Village<Information>